Recovery Time Objective (RTO) is a key metric informing an MSP’s BCDR solution choice and deployment decisions.

-- The Recovery Center software is optimized for recovery from Local Cache or an appliance only.
+- The Recovery Center software is optimized for recovery from a Local Cache or an appliance only.
 Use FTPS for fast data recovery from the cloud.

 - Recovering from a Local Cache requires a local machine with at least 300 MB of RAM per TB of data stored in the local cache (max 10 TB per cache).